bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/channel.md

 channel in the AsyncAPI document are complies to this interface (we automatically append the needed methods to the server code during generation).

-And finally, the channel code contains a convenience method to open the channel for given servers.
+And finally, the channel code contains a convenience method to open the channel to given servers.

 By default, the channel code is generated in the `channels` package.